Fearinn/foolsMate/README.md

 ## :dart: Motivation

 - Personal: Wolvesville means a lot for me as a game.
 As a player from beta, I saw it growing and evolving, even thought I was not always active.
-When they release a public API, I couldn't waste the opportunity to build something for a game and a community I love.
+When they released a public API, I couldn't waste the opportunity to build something for a game and a community I love.

-- Profissional: I always wanted to build a project in a "wiki" format, with which people could easily find useful info for something they like or need.
+- Professional: I always wanted to build a project in "wiki" format, with which people could easily find useful info for something they like or need.
 I could apply recently acquired knowledge in both front and [back-end](https://github.com/Fearinn/foolsMateAPI).

+## :video_game: Currently available

+- Battle Pass season and its rewards;
+- Players' profiles and stats;
+- Avatar items, role icons and roles with filters and pagination;
+- Favorite avatar items.

-## :hammer: Pending improvements
+## :hammer: Planned improvements

-- Add pages for all collectibles;
-- Add pages for user and clan info.
+- Pages for clan info;
+- Players comparison;
+- Dark theme.

 ## :handshake: How to help?

 Feel free to open an issue in GitHub or to reach me directly with any suggestion or feedback.
-Sharing the deploy is also welcome (remember it's still far from finished though).
+Sharing the deploy is also welcome.